 We are just “dying” to share our roundup of Halloween Activities For Kids in this frightfully full list of family friendly Halloween events and October fun in the Twin Cities!
 Check back often as we’re always adding in new events, including festival fun, live music, some dance events, costume contests, haunted attractions.
 Follow the links on the banners below to find events.

-Twin Cities Trick or Treat Times
+Twin Cities Trick-Or-Treat Times

-- Kids usually start around dusk and go until curfew.
+- Kids usually start around dusk or when they get home from school and some go until curfew.
 Find curfew times for your city here.

 New to the Twin Cities?
 Get ready!
 Anyone who is old enough to remember the epic Halloween Blizzard of 1991 will want to reminisce.
 You can be ready to contribute by reading this MNOpedia article or just let your friends regale your with their stories.